Essential Tulum Packing List

 With an eSIM, you don’t have to change your physical SIM card, so there’s no need to stash it in a “safe place” you’ll immediately forget about.

 If your phone isn’t eSIM compatible, head to the nearest convenience store once you reach Tulum.
 Oxxo and X24 are two of the most popular ones in the area.
 You can buy a TelCel SIM card for about $150 MXN.
 You can add data in any increment over $20 MXN.
-I’d start with $200 MXN and top up as needed.
+I’d start with $200 MXN and top it up as needed.

 Kindle (or eReader)